Table of Contents

 Next steps

-• Testing: Run all your existing reports and compare outputs against the classic version.
+• Testing: Run all your existing reports and compare outputs against the classic version using the strategies outlined above.

 • Troubleshooting: See Debugging and troubleshooting for common issues.